sunfishcode/wasm-reference-manual/WebAssembly.md

      begins a region terminated with either an [`end`](#end) or an [`else`](#else).
 Each [`else`](#else) begins a region terminated with an [`end`](#end).
 Each `end` and each `else` terminates exactly one region.
-   - The last instruciton in the function body must be an `end`.
+   - The last instruction in the function body must be an `end`.
    - For each instruction:
       - The requirements of the **Validation** clause in the associated instruction description are required.